electric-sql/pglite/pglite-cli-distribution-design.md

   persistent cluster, serves two concurrent native `psql` clients, remains live across configuration reload, exits cleanly after `SIGTERM`, and removes `postmaster.pid`.
+- The packed gate also exercises the explicit `pglite server` frontend, all three native `initdb` authentication controls, and package artifact ownership;
+  server and umbrella tarballs contain no Wasm, preload-data, or process-Worker copies owned by core or tools.
 - The native `linux/arm64` integration gate also exposed and fixed an unconditional `pg_isready.wasm` install in the PostgreSQL fork; the artifact is now fenced to Emscripten builds and the exact-revision native tools build